ssuryanarayanan/Qi-Docs/docs/Qi_Types_API.rst

 QiType API calls
 ==================

 The API calls in this section are all used to create and manipulate QiTypes.
+QiType management via the Qi Client Libraries is performed through the ``IQiMetadataService`` interface, which may be accessed via the ``QiService.GetMetadataService( )`` helper.
 See `QiTypes <http://qi-docs-rst.readthedocs.org/en/latest/Qi_Types.html>`__ for general QiType information, working with compound indexes, and supported QiTypes,

-``GetStreamType()``
+``GetStreamTypeAsync()``
 ----------------

 Returns the type definition that is associated with a given stream from the specified namespace.